PVoLan/wooden-architecture/Chapter2/index.md

 Historically, Wooden Architecture was born in a Xamarin-based project.

 Xamarin is a crossplatform framework.
 It allows you to write crossplatform applications for iOS, Android and some other operating systems, using C# language.
 Despite the fact it's base language on C#, Xamarin allows you to access native API - all the calls to native Android SDK for Android apps are proxied to Xamarin, and same thing is true for iOS SDK.
-At the same time, Xamarin has a set of its own APIs.
-Developer can use this APIs within the same code on both platforms (.NET common API, network calls, file storage access (file input-output streams or SQLite.NET library), etc).
+At the same time, Xamarin has a set of its own APIs: developer can use this APIs within the same code on both platforms (.NET common API, network calls, file storage access (file input-output streams or SQLite.NET library), etc).

 The days we developed our project (finances management app), we had the following strategy: the UI is designed and implemented independently for iOS and Android version.
 Business logic level, uncluding network and SQL database processing was shared between two platforms within a single code.
 Although UI for both platforms was quite similar, iOS and Android version had significant differencies: styling details, screen sizes management, navigation behavior, notifications tuning, background operations processing, etc. For example, tab navigation control had tabs on the top for Android app and on the bottom for iOS app.
 At the same time basic UI content, basic user operations and, of course, finances calculation logic was the same for both platforms: the algorithm to calculate your income should not care about what OS you have on your smartphone.